hpc2n/linux-command-line-101/docs/cli.md

         ssh USERNAME@tetralith.nsc.liu.se
         ```
         - If you logged in with ThinLinc, open a terminal
-    2. Any other HPC system of your choice
+    2. Open a terminal on any other HPC system of your choice
     3. Open a terminal on your own computer

 !!!
 Exercises "Code-along: try a few commands"